FusionAuth/fusionauth-site/site/_posts/2020-05-04-setting-up-single-sign-on-for-nodebb.md

 We'll need to go back to the application in FusionAuth.
 We'll want to add an admin role for this application.
 Associating this role with a user or a group is how they'll have access to the admin functionality of nodebb.

-TBD adding admin role.
+{% include _image.liquid src="/assets/img/blogs/nodebb-single-sign-on/setting-up-admin-role.png" alt="Adding the admin role to the nodebb application." class="img-fluid" figure=false %}

-Then add the admin role to the user you created, from the user edit page.
-This role will be passed on to nodebb, allowing this user access to the nodebb admin screens.
+Then give the user you created the admin role, from the user edit page.
+This role will be passed to nodebb.
+That will allow this user access to the nodebb admin screens.
 When you are done, the role should be shown on the user's page:

-TBD admin role shown
+{% include _image.liquid src="/assets/img/blogs/nodebb-single-sign-on/user-with-admin-role.png" alt="The user is associated with the admin role." class="img-fluid" figure=false %}

 Then we need to update the plugin with the correct "Roles claim".
 Sign in as an admin to nodebb.
 If you disabled local login, you may need to go directly to the local login screen by adding `/login?local=1` to your nodebb base URL, like `http://localhost:4567/login?local=1`.